What takes place during an ordinary Internet credit card transaction? Here is the common credit card processing FAQ:

 In this phase, the amount is usually transferred from the cardholder to the merchant.
 This phase normally takes place later and it is often done in batches at the end of each business day.

 Settlements are usually done in batches since most processors limit the number of settlements that can be done during a specific period of time.
-It is also done in batches since it is more economical and easier to prevent transaction before transfer of funds is done than crediting the cardholder account.
+It is also done in batches since it is more economical and easier to prevent transactions before the transfer of funds is done than crediting the cardholder account.

 What means can a customer use to prove credit card information?